2017/18 Early Years

 Please note that EXS+ represents children that have been judged to be working at or above the expected standard for their age.
 GDS+ represents children that have been judged to be working above the expected standard and we say that they are working at a greater depth within the expected standard.

-As you can see from the figures displayed above, our figures for children working at the expected standard or beyond is above the National figure for Reading and Writing and equal to it in Maths.
+As you can see from the figures displayed above, our figures for children working at the expected standard or beyond is above the National figure for Reading, Writing and Maths.
 Taking into consideration the new higher standards expected of children of this age, our performance above the National figure is most pleasing and we are proud of all of our pupils and teachers.